Hassene66/ProjetPFE/README.md

 </p>

 ## Basic overview
-Scholl is a school managment system built with the MERN stack that offers a variety of services to each of the four type of users (Administrators, teachers, students and guardians)
+SMS is a school managment web application built with the MERN stack that offers a variety of services to each of the four type of users (Administrators, teachers, students and guardians)

 ## Key features
 * Daily student attendence.